hytechclub/web-103/MidSemesterReview/README.md

 These games can take place while check-ins continue.

 ## Baamboozle Team Quiz
 Hopefully, all check-ins will be completed with some time to spare at the end.
-At that point, bring everybody together and facilitate the [Baamboozle Team Quiz](TODO).
+At that point, bring everybody together and facilitate the [Baamboozle Team Quiz](https://www.baamboozle.com/game/1471097).
 The students should split into two teams, and the instructor should click through questions.
-Note that Baamboozle is _very_ unfair, and the best team may not win - but that's okay!
+Note that Baamboozle is _very_ unfair when using power-ups, and the best team may not win - but that's okay!

 ## Agenda